 Currently known:

 The centre third of the shed is brick paved and you can see where timber posts have been cut level with the brick.
-The Jarrah table was a platform where 44gallon drums were stored for farmers to purchase.
+The Jarrah table was a platform where 44gallon drums of petrol were stored for farmers to purchase.
 They would reverse their trucks either side, and the fuel drums were rolled onto their trucks to fuel their farm machinery.
 Previous owners removed a majority and left the existing platform which now serves as an excellent workbench.

-The Pascal family owned it around 1960’s and carted local produce to the Nelsons Markets.
+The Pascal family owned it ____

 Athel’s family supplied eggs from their chook farm and his job was to card the timber egg crates for identification.